Some important features of Microsoft's new Windows 11, Tech News News, Top Stories | ExBulletin

 Some important features of Microsoft’s new Windows 11, Tech News News, Top Stories

-Singapore (HARDWAREZONE)-Microsoft unveiled Windows 11 last week, saying it was a time when personal computers became more important than ever.
+Microsoft unveiled Windows 11 last week, saying it’s time for personal computers to become more important than ever.

 This is especially due to the surge in PC sales due to work and study at home and an increase in PC games during the pandemic.